Jesus: Boss of the Sabbath

 The people were probably referring to the Messiah they hoped would come and restore the Jewish nation of Israel as an independent and sovereign nation.
 Many Jewish people seemed to believe that a descendant of king David would return to power and take the throne as the new king of the Jews.

-The Greek word describing Satan is the title Beelzeboul.
+The Greek word describing the Prince of Demons is the title Beelzeboul.
 But it’s better known as Beelzebub, which is how it shows up in ancient Latin, the language of the Roman Empire.
 The word is one of Satan’s titles.
 It literally translates as “lord of flies,” which sounds like a good book title.

 The word is more literally “blaspheme.”
 It’s not clear what Jesus meant by this.
 Matthew reports that Jesus said this after some Pharisees accused him of casting out demons by the power of Satan (12:22-27).
 Given that context, some scholars say the sin is crediting Satan with a miracle performed by the Holy Spirit.
 Others suggest it is simply a person’s persistent unwillingness to believe that Jesus is the Son of God, which describes the critics Jesus faced.
 For people who fear they have committed the unforgivable sin, Bible experts point them to 1 John 1:9, which says that if we confess our sins, God will forgive us.
 Period.